 All English majors graduate published writers.

 For those passionate about the English language, there are many career options to consider.
-From journalism to public relations, and teaching to library science, a powerful command of language can take you far.
+With a powerful command of language, you can go far.

 English minor also available

-Teaching English to Speakers of Other Languages Major: Our program works particular well with intercultural studies, English and writing and Christian ministries.
+Our program works particularly well with intercultural studies, English and writing, and Christian ministries.
 This is a double-major friendly program.
 Last year's TESOL grads all double-majored.

 TESOL minor also available